DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   extend flow director's input set.
 The release 2.2 does not contain these ABI changes, but release 2.3 will, and no backwards compatibility is planned.

+* ABI changes are planned for rte_eth_ipv4_flow and rte_eth_ipv6_flow to include more fields to be matched against.
+The release 2.2 does not contain these ABI changes, but release 2.3 will.

+* ABI changes are planned for adding four new flow types.
+This impacts RTE_ETH_FLOW_MAX.
+The release 2.2 does not contain these ABI changes, but release 2.3 will.

 * ABI changes are planned for rte_eth_tunnel_filter_conf.
 Change the fields of outer_mac and inner_mac from pointer to struct in order to keep the code's readability.
 The release 2.2 does not contain these ABI changes, but